 Around 90% of the world's production of flame retardants ends up in electronics and plastics, while the remaining 10% ends up in coated fabrics and upholstery furniture and bedding products.
 In 2004, the production of halogenated flame retardants was equivalent to around 27% of total global production.
 By then the brominated flame retardants (BFR) constituted around 21% of the total production and use of flame retardants world wide.
 A further consideration is that the market for plastic in electronic enclosures is growing at around 5% per year (SRI Consulting 2005).
-With a conservative approach the use of BFRs would then grow by around 63% over a 10 year period.
+With no deselection, substitution, or regulatory prohibition a conservative approach-the use of BFRs cwould then grow by around 63% over a 10 year period..